 - Weekend calls – these are max 60 mins (hang up and redial).

-You need line rental – call Virgin to get a year upfront for £164.
-Line rental's usually £16.99/mth, however this will rise to £17.99/mth from 1 Feb.
-Depending on when you sign up it'll be two months at £16.99 and the remaining 16 months at £17.99, costing £321.82 over 18 months, but if you call 0800 064 3840 after signing up via the above link, you can pay £164 for a year upfront (£184 from 1 Feb).
+You need line rental – call Virgin to get a year upfront for £184.
+Line rental's £17.99/mth, costing £215.88 over 12 months, but if you call 0800 064 3840 after signing up via the above link, you can pay £184 for a year upfront.
 Crucially you need to phone to do this before installation.
-If you pay upfront it works out equivalent to £13.67/mth for the first 12 months, then £17.99/mth for the remaining six.
+If you pay upfront it works out equivalent to £15.33/mth for the first 12 months, £17.99/mth afterwards.
 After the first year, if you want to stay with Virgin, it's likely you'll be able to pay upfront for another year, though obviously prices could change again.
-If you sign up after 24 Nov and pay line rental monthly it'll be £17.99 for the duration of the contract.

-£14.99 for nine months.
-Go via the link above and the Big Easy TV and fibre broadband deal is £14.99/mth for the first nine months, then £24.49/mth for the remaining nine months.
+£10 for six months.
+Go via the link above and the Big Easy TV and fibre broadband deal is £10/mth for the first 12 months, then £24/mth for the remaining six months.
+There's also an unavoidable £9.99 activation fee which will be applied to your first bill.

 Set-up is free.
 This includes if you need a new line installed (if you've a BT line, you will do).

-Factoring in the bundle price and line rental paid upfront for the first year, it works out at £627.26 over the 18-month contract for new customers, equivalent to £34.85/mth.
-If you pay for the line rental monthly, it's £677.14 all-in, equivalent to £37.62/mth.
+Factoring in the bundle price and line rental paid upfront for the first year, it works out at £397.99 over the 12-month contract for new customers, equivalent to £33.17/mth.
+If you pay for the line rental monthly, it's £429.87 all-in, equivalent to £35.82/mth.

 What do you get?